 BMC Digital Workplace includes many configuration options.
 You have the flexibility to configure BMC Digital Workplace to best meet your organization's needs.
 This topic provides an example of configuration options that you might use when first introducing BMC Digital Workplace as a replacement for the Request Entry Console in BMC Service Request Management.
 In this example, we integrate with BMC Remedy IT Service Management (BMC Remedy ITSM), disable features not used in BMC Service Request Management, and perform minimal rebranding.

-In this example, BMC Service Request Management was not already in use, and the Service Request Definitions (SRDs) all come from the BMC Digital Workplace.
+In this example, BMC Service Request Management was not already in use, and the Service Request Definitions (SRDs) all come from the BMC Digital Workplace starter kit.
 BMC Digital Workplace is configured, so the functionality available in the Request Entry Console in BMC Service Request Management is available.
 Most other functionality in BMC Digital Workplace is disabled.
 BMC Digital Workplace provides functionality with which BMC Service Request Management users are already familiar.

 How BMC Digital Workplace looks with an example configuration applied

 |Set application features used in BMC Service Request Management.||Configuration > Application Features|

 Set each of the following features to Enabled: